openregulatory/templates/templates/techdoc/62304/sop-change-management.md

 If the change does not constitute a bug fix but rather a regular change request, it is evaluated whether the
 change:

-1. Is a substantial change (refer to e.g. MDCG 2020-03 for guidance)
+1. Is a significant change (refer to e.g. MDCG 2020-03 for guidance)
 2. Introduces any new risks and whether those are acceptable
 3. Impacts any existing risk control measures
 4. Is technically feasible
 5. Makes sense for the product strategy of the company

-The evaluation is documented as part of the Change Evaluation List and results in a decision on whether the change is implemented and whether the Notified Body needs to be involved if the change is substantial.
+The evaluation is documented as part of the Change Evaluation List and results in a decision on whether the change is implemented and whether the Notified Body needs to be involved if the change is significant.
 These two decisions are documented in the change request ticket.

 If required, a Notified Body shall be informed before the implementation of changes.
 Multiple proposed changes can be batched and discussed in one session.